whwbaird-appdev/ruby-koans/README.md

  - Become familiar with how automated tests are written — soon, you're going to have to write them yourself.
 So, pay attention to how they look.
  - Expand our vocabulary of Ruby classes and methods.
- - Deepen our understanding of the Ruby object model and Ruby idiom.
+ - Deepen our understanding of the Ruby and Ruby idiom.